Information for New Students

 Michael Cabus - Systems Librarian

-Michael works to keep our library systems in good working order, such as our library catalog, website, and the technologies that drive our interlibrary loan and services.
+Michael works to keep our library systems in good working order, including our library catalog, website, and the technologies that drive our interlibrary loan services.
 Michael works in the technical services department, but you will also see him at the Reference Desk.
 Although Michael is very knowledgeable about technology, questions pertaining to hardware, software and student computing should be directed to the Media Services Desk on the lower level of the library, where OIR staff work.